 Where to sell your ring

-Sell it to a gold dealer: Gold dealers are interested in the value of the metal used to make the ring because they intend to melt it down and use it for something else.
-As a result, when buying the ring they will only pay you for the metal’s value at time of sale.
+- Sell it to a gold dealer: Gold dealers are interested in the value of the metal used to make the ring because they intend to melt it down and use it for something else.
+As a result, when buying the ring they will only pay you for the metal’s value at the time of sale.

 Ultimately, you want to make sure that you are selling to someone you instinctively feel you can trust.
 More importantly, don’t rush into anything.
 Take your time when making the decision to sell so that you don’t regret it later.